andipro123/Vish-21-Tech-Guide/README.md

 * Once downloaded use the link: <a href="https://discord.me">https://discord.me</a> to join the server.

 ### Renaming yourself

+**Rename yourself as soon as you join the server.
+Delays incurred due to people not renaming themselves are highly discouraged.**

 Detailed naming convention can be found <a href="#naming">here</a>.